TorstenBrass/dataguard/playstore/STORE_LISTING.md

 🔍 WHAT YOU GET

-• Privacy scores for 52+ popular apps (and growing weekly)
+• Privacy scores for hundrets of popular apps (and growing weekly)
 • Letter grades from A+ to F — instantly see who's trustworthy
 • Detailed breakdowns of what data each app collects
 • Which third parties receive your information